sarah-litz/Simulation_Control/Control/README.md

 : if an interactable is a dependent for another, then the object that it is a dependent for is placed in this list

 **barrier** (boolean)
 : defaults to False.
-Set to True if the interactable acts like a barrier to a vole, whether the vole is aware of it or not.
-(This is set to True for RFIDs and Doors, since each time a vole passes an RFID there will be a ping, and each time a vole passes a Door we need to check that the door was open, and throw errors if the state of the Door was closed when the vole moved across it.)
+Set to True if the interactable is a barrier to a voles movements.
+(This is set to True for Doors, since each time a vole passes a Door we need to check that the door is Open.)

 **autonomous** (boolean)
 : defaults to False.
-Set to True if it the interactable is not dependent on other interactables or on a vole interaction.
-(This is set to True for RFIDs)
+Set to True if the interactable is not dependent on other interactables or on a vole interaction.
+This will basically just be an interactable that gets simulated every single time a vole passes it (This is set to True for RFIDs).

 ## Adding Interactables to the Map